qikunxiang/TwoStageDROwMarginals/README.md

 + func/DRO/       contains functions used in the algorithm for approximately solving two-stage distributionally robust optimization (DRO) problems with marginal constraints
     - DRO\_cutplane.m: implementation of the cutting plane algorithm for solving linear semi-infinite programming formulations of relaxed two-stage DRO problems
     - DRO\_feascons.m: function that returns constraints (also known as feasibility cuts) in the cutting plane algorithm
-    - DRO\_primal\_approx.m: function used for approximately computing a lower bound on the optimal value of the two-stage DRO problem with marginal constraints via Monte Carlo integration
+    - DRO\_primal\_approx.m: function used for approximately computing a lower bound for the optimal value of the two-stage DRO problem with marginal constraints via Monte Carlo integration
-    - DRO\_primal\_tighten\_gurobi.m: function that returns a gurobi model which corresponds to a linear programming problem used for generating/improving a lower bound on the optimal value of the relaxed two-stage DRO problem (see Supplementary.pdf)
+    - DRO\_primal\_tighten\_gurobi.m: function that returns a Gurobi model which corresponds to a linear programming problem used for generating/improving a lower bound for the optimal value of the relaxed two-stage DRO problem (see Supplementary.pdf)
-    - DRO\_stage2\_gurobi.m: function that returns a gurobi model which formulates the second-stage problem in DRO for a given first-stage decision and given uncertain quantities
+    - DRO\_stage2\_gurobi.m: function that returns a Gurobi model which formulates the second-stage problem in DRO for a given first-stage decision and a given vector of uncertain quantities
-    - SP\_approx.m: function that formulates and solves the sample average approximation (SAA) or a stochastic programming problem given a collection of samples (only used for checking the feasibility of the DRO problem)
+    - SP\_approx.m: function that formulates and solves the sample average approximation (SAA) of a stochastic programming problem given a collection of samples (only used for checking the feasibility of the DRO problem)

 + func/DRO/problems			contains functions used for formulating concrete two-stage DRO problems
     - DRO\_task\_scheduling.m: function that returns the DRO problem formulation of a task scheduling problem